-Covered DME services are identified by HCPCS procedure codes listed in the DME maximum allowable fee index.
+Covered DME services are identified by HCPCS procedure codes listed in the DME Index.
 Providers are required to indicate procedure codes that are allowable for the DOS and that most accurately identify the service on PA requests, claims, and adjustment requests.